interrogator/corpkit/index.rst

 corpkit documentation
 ========================================

 *corpkit* is a Python-based tool for doing more sophisticated corpus linguistics.
+It exists as a graphical interface, a Python API, and a natural language interpreter.
+The API and interpreter are documented here.

-It does a lot of the usual things, like parsing, interrogating, concordancing and keywording, but also extends their potential significantly: you can create structured corpora with speaker ID labels, and easily restrict searches to individual speakers, subcorpora or groups of files.
+*corpkit* does a lot of the usual things, like parsing, interrogating, concordancing and keywording, but also extends their potential significantly: you can create structured corpora with speaker ID labels, and easily restrict searches to individual speakers, subcorpora or groups of files.

 You can interrogate parse trees, CoreNLP dependencies, lists of tokens or plain text for combinations of lexical and grammatical features.
 Results can be quickly edited, sorted and visualised in complex ways, saved and loaded within projects, or exported to formats that can be handled by other tools.